 Get Medical Help

-You will be assigned to a certified doctor to help address all of your injuries.
-Your doctor may issue imaging scans, lab tests, physical examinations, and other assessments to determine the severity of your injuries.
-They will also determine your MMI to help your employer’s insurer decide how long you should continue to receive benefits.
+You will be assigned to an authorized treating doctor to help address all of your injuries.
+Your doctor may issue imaging scans, lab tests, physical examinations, and other assessments to determine the severity of your injuries and treatment plan.

 Speak To An Attorney